top of page

-The Cemetery is Open 7 Days a Week
+Open 7 Days a Week • 6AM - 10PM

-Visitation Hours: 6AM - 10PM
+6AM - 10PM

 The road to Riverside Cemetery is just off Highway 84 at the southern boundary of the city limits, and the property goes back a few blocks to a stand of huge pines.
 The site is a beautiful spot nestled peacefully on the high bank of the Little Boy River.
+Riverside Cemetery is a non-denominational cemetery that serves as the final resting place for many of Longville's founding families and notable residents who helped shape the community's history.

 Originally established through the remarkable community spirit of "The Willing Workers" ladies society in 1920, nowadays daily operations are managed by the City of Longville.